Advantages to Thick Glass Windows

 Double Strength Glass – It Makes a Difference!

-When you think about it, glass is the biggest and most important component in ANY window.
-In the real world of “what really matters” with defining “better” windows, the thickness of each pane of glass is truly one of the top-four most important things to consider when thoroughly evaluating thick glass windows.
+In the real world of “what really matters” with defining “better” windows, the thickness of each pane of glass is truly one of the most under valued and important features to consider when evaluating your window company.

 When it Comes to Window Glass, What is “Thick”?